RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Executing JCL**

-The JCL provided in your demo causes the COBOL application to read a file, sort the data and produce a report.
+The JCL provided in your demo causes the COBOL application to read a file, sort the data, and produce a report.
 The JCL file, **ZBNKSTMT.jcl**, is in the **Sources \> jcl** folder of the project.
 To submit this job:

-1. In the Application Explorer view, expand the**jcl** folder.
+1. In the Application Explorer view, expand the **jcl** folder.
 2. Right-click **ZBNKSTMT.jcl** and select **Submit JCL to associated Server**.

     **Note:** If you have not started the BANKDEMO server yet, since you configured the IDE to start the server automatically, you receive a notification that the server will be started.
 Click **Yes** to confirm this.